-At the SR Core, we are conversant with methodological standards and processes for systematic and other reviews, and our goal is to help you develop a high-quality manuscript following sound methdology (National Institutes of Medicine, Cochrane Handbook, Agency for Healthcare Research and Quality, Joanna Briggs Institute, OHAT) and reporting guidelines (PRISMA, MOOSE).
+At the SR Core, we are conversant with methodological standards and processes for systematic and other evidence reviews, and our goal is to help you develop a high-quality manuscript following sound methodology (Cochrane Handbook, National Academy of Medicine, Agency for Healthcare Research and Quality, Joanna Briggs Institute, OHAT) and reporting guidelines (PRISMA, MOOSE).

 SR Core Services

 - Finding the right fit between your objectives and type of evidence review

 - Methodological guidance on all aspects of systematic (and other evidence) reviewing